-Claim and Health Plan Benefit Expense Assumptions
+Claim and Expense Assumptions

-The claim and expense assumptions shown below were adopted by the Board of Administration at the December 19, 2019 Board meeting based upon our recommendations.
+The claim and expense assumptions shown below were adopted by the Board of Administration at the December 17, 2020 Board meeting based upon the actuary's recommendations.

-The claims costs are based on the fully insured premiums charged to the City for the active and retiree population in 2019 and 2020.
-For non-Medicare adults, the premiums for each coverage tier (retiree only, retiree plus spouse, retiree plus child(ren) and retiree plus family) were blended based on enrollment data for the 2019 calendar year.
+The claims costs are based on the fully insured premiums charged to the City for the active and retiree population in 2020 and 2021.
+For Non-Medicare adults, the premiums for each coverage tier (retiree only, retiree plus spouse, retiree plus child(ren) and retiree plus family) were blended based on enrollment data for the 2020 calendar year.
 The same process was used for Medicare adults, except only Medicare-eligible retirees were included.
 The resulting per person per month (PPPM) cost was then adjusted using age curves.
-The pre-Medicare adult claims curves were then loaded for the cost of children; the load for children decreases by retiree age since older retirees have fewer children.
+The Pre-Medicare adult claims curves were then loaded for the cost of children; the load for children decreases by retiree age since older retirees have fewer children.
 The impact of children on Medicare costs was assumed to be de minimis.
-All claims costs are developed separately for the Federated, Police, and Fire Postemployment Healthcare Plans of the City of San José.
+All claims costs are developed jointly for the Federated, Police, and Fire Postemployment Healthcare Plans of the City of San José.